ReneKnap/iOS-Seminar-Notes/Seminar.md

   - Load/Save Image to album
   - Only filter which create an output image
   - Small preview for each filter in the selection
-  - Example for chained filters
+  - Example for a chained filter
+  - Example for a custom filter (max basic)
   - SwiftUI
   - Outsource code into different files
     - Only what we want to present in a file